sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 # Appendix: Offline revocation

-This is somewhat orthogonal to the sigsum service itself, and not part of thi sproposal, but I think it is important to have some way to act when a monitor discovers an unexpected signature log.
+This is somewhat orthogonal to the sigsum service itself, and not part of this proposal, but I think it is important to have some way to act when a monitor discovers an unexpected signature log.
 The basic idea is taken from a discussion in the spki context (but I can't find a good reference).